alephao/Stencil-CLI/README.md

 ## License

-Stencly is available under the MIT license.
+Stencil CLI is available under the MIT license.
 See LICENSE for more information.